Firstly, a very Happy New Year to you all!

 Nike, ASICS, Adidas...No more rhetoric, where's your proof?

-Dr Craig Richards
+Posted by Dr Craig Richards at 7:49 PM

 Labels: running injury prevention shoe nike asics evidence research